GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/thermoPoroElasticWellbore/Example.rst

    Sketch of a thermoporoelastic wellbore

-Analytical solutions to this problem were first derived by `(Wang and Papamichos 1994) <https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94WR01774>`__ with one way coupling simplification.
+Analytical solutions to this problem were first derived by `(Wang and Papamichos 1994) <https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94WR01774>`__ using a one-way coupling simplification.
 They are also reformulated for the full coupling assumption in the book of `(Cheng 2016) <https://link.springer.com/book/10.1007/978-3-319-25202-5>`__.
 These solutions will be considered to validate GEOSX results.

 **Input file**